 Note: If you are complaining about a breach of privacy, or an election programme, your complaint can be made directly to the BSA and you do not need to complain to the broadcaster first.
 We have separate online complaint forms for privacy and election complaints.
 See: Privacy Complaint to the BSA, or Election Programme Complaint to the BSA.

 Before you refer your complaint to the BSA, you should read the following one-page Quick Guide for referring a complaint, which outlines the circumstances in which you can refer a complaint to the BSA, timeframes for referring your complaint, and the information you should include in your referral:

-You can refer your complaint by writing to us.
+You can submit your complaint referral to the BSA by:

-You can refer your complaint online, using the form below.
+You can refer your complaint to the BSA online, using the form below.

 Please provide details of your complaint, why you think standards were breached, and why you disagree with the broadcaster’s response to your complaint, or the action taken by the broadcaster in response to your complaint.
 Please note that the Broadcasting Standards Authority can only consider points and standards that you have already raised in your original complaint to the broadcaster.

 It is helpful if you can provide us with all relevant information and documents, including your original complaint to the broadcaster, and the broadcaster’s decision – you can attach documents within the Referral Form below, or alternatively send them to us by email at firstname.lastname@example.org.